 About Me

 Like so many of us, I too have experienced bouts of anxiety and depression that have impacted my life.
 I want to normalize these thoughts and feelings for clients while also providing hope that there is light at the end of the tunnel.
 This work has shown me it is possible to achieve self-growth, manage symptoms and emotions in healthy ways and improve relationships with ourselves and others.
-I am committed to those that I work with and encourage a telephone call prior to our first appointment so that I can best support you.
-Please feel free to reach out to me should you have any questions.
+Growing up I witnessed unhealthy relationships and knew that there must be a way to repair them.
+Luckily, I discovered that there is and it is exciting to help couples reconnect, resolve past hurts and reestablish a fulfilling relationship.
+As a caregiver in my profession and now in my personal life as a mom of two I have learned over and over how important it is to put ourselves first.
+Sharing this insight and how to make it happen is important to me because I know there are many caregivers out there needing support.

 Specializing in Anxiety Treatment, Depression and Couples Therapy